foxor/LanguageTrials/README.md

 4.  reusability: % of characters in the codebase that change to return maximum number and the standard deviation.
 Lowest % scores 100, highest scores 0, others lerp
 5.  writability: subjective score 1-100 how easy was the code to write
 6.  dirtiness: number of naked numbers in the code.
 Most gets 0, least gets 100, others lerp
-7.  verbocity: number of named variables in the code.
-Most gets 0, least gets 100, others lerp

 All scores are then averaged for a final score.